 The Village operates on a fiscal year business cycle which begins on May 1st of each year and ends the following April 30th.
-Under the leadership and guidance of the Mayor and Village Board and Village management team, the Finance department oversees the preparation of numerous financial reports which plan and document the fiscal activities of the Village.
+Under the leadership and guidance of the Mayor and Village Board of Trustees and Village management team, the Finance department oversees the preparation of numerous financial reports which plan and document the fiscal activities of the Village.

 Requests for financial information may be directed to the Finance Director by calling (630) 871-6225 or by email to firstname.lastname@example.org.